across-protocol/sdk/src/priceClient/README.md

 The interface exposed by this feature maps very closely to our existing Coingecko API.

 ### Preferential token price lookups
 The PriceClient is initialised with an ordered list of Price Feeds.
-When performing price lookups, it will itereate through this list until it is able to successfully resolve a price for the requested tokens.
+When performing price lookups, it will iterate through this list until it is able to successfully resolve a price for the requested tokens.

 ### Token price cache with configurable age
 PriceClient.maxPriceAge controls the maximum age (in seconds) for cached prices.
 When a price is requested by a caller, the PriceClient will serve directly out of its internal cache if it holds a price that is younger than the maximum price age.
 This bypasses an external price lookup and may be used to mitigate rate-limiting.
 If no price is held, or if an expired price is held, then the PriceClient will perform the lookup against its ordered list of price feeds.